The 5 R's of Waste Reduction

 The first R is Refuse, and it starts with saying no to using things that aren’t necessary.
 Think about the last time you ordered from your favourite delivery app, you might’ve noticed an option to choose whether or not you need plastic cutlery.
 This is a perfect example of how you can refuse overconsumption habits.
 By keeping this first R in mind, it almost forces you to think twice about your environmental footprint.
 Saying no is the first step to reducing the amount of waste you bring into your home.

-Common examples of things you can learn to refuse are: plastic bags at grocery stores, plastic straws and cutlery, flyers or business cards, and other items related to excess packaging or single use cases.
+Common examples of things you can learn to refuse are: plastic bags at grocery stores, plastic straws and cutlery, flyers or business cards, and other items related to excess packaging or single-use cases.

 Reduce